What is bioinformatics?

 What subfields of bioinformatics exist?

-DNA sequencing was initially valued for revealing the DNA content of a cell.
-It may come as a surprise to many, however, that the greatest promise for the future of bioinformatics might lie in other applications.
+DNA sequencing as initially valued for revealing the DNA content of a cell.
+It may come as a surprise to many, however, that the most significant promise for the future of bioinformatics might lie in other applications.
 In general, most bioinformatics problems fall under one of four categories:

 - Assembly: establishing the nucleotide composition of genomes